-The PME course is designed to prepare high quality teachers for today's second level schools.
-Students undertake a study of the principles of teaching and learning, develop practical teaching skills, and engage in a supervised teaching placement in at least two second-level schools.
-Students normally take disciplinary courses in the teaching of two curricular subjects.
+The Professional Master of Education (PME) programme is designed to prepare high quality teachers for today's second level schools.
+Students undertake a study of the principles of teaching and learning, develop practical teaching skills as well as the foundation disciplines of educational theory.
+They engage in a supervised teaching placement in at least two second-level schools.
+Students take modules in teaching methodologies for (usually) two curricular subjects.

-The course normally commences in late August and lectures and school placement end in May.
-Examination results are usually available in late June.
+The course commences in late August and lectures and school placement end in May.

 The central focus of these modules is on enabling the student to develop a repertoire of pedagogical skills and to adopt a professional, self-analytical and reflective approach to classroom practice.
-These course elements are aimed at deepening the student’s understanding of the processes of teaching and learning, of assessment, of education, of pupils and their psycho-social development, of schools within their social context and of the structure and development of the system within which they work.
-Among the research sources that inform these modules are pedagogical and curriculum studies, the history and structure of education, educational psychology, sociology of education and the philosophy of education.
+This is aimed at deepening the students understanding of the processes of teaching and learning, of assessment, of education, of pupils and their psycho-social development, of schools within their evolving social context and of the structure and development of the system within which they work.
+Among the research sources that inform these modules are global citizenship and social justice, inclusive approaches to education, digital literacy, pedagogical and curriculum studies, the history and structure of education, educational psychology, sociology of education and the philosophy of education

 Teaching/Learning Seminars in Subject Methods

 These consist of seminars/lectures/workshops devoted to the methodology teaching and learning of school subjects.

 Applications for the PME must be made online at www.pac.ie/pme